 Beer is old, really old!
-It is one of the oldest -if not the oldest- beverages that humans have produced.
-It has long been important in society, having been used: in religious practices, as part of a healthy diet and as wages; it is mentioned in the oldest work of literature known to mankind, The Epic of Gilgamesh, has had its own Gods and, from what we know, was the first recipe ever to be recorded by man.
-So how did this well-travelled, multipurpose beverage end up, thousands of years after its discovery, as a global product, enjoyed by man on every continent, turning over billions of dollars a year in a multibillion dollar global market place?
+It is one of the oldest -if not the oldest- alcoholic beverages that humans have produced.
+It has long been important in society, having been used in religious practices, as part of a healthy diet and as a method of payment.
+It is mentioned in the oldest work of literature known to mankind, The Epic of Gilgamesh, has had its own Gods and, from what we know, was the first recipe ever to be recorded by man.
+So how did this well-traveled, multipurpose beverage end up, thousands of years after its discovery, as a global product, enjoyed by man on every continent, turning over billions of dollars a year in a multibillion-dollar global marketplace?
 And how has it changed in the process?

-It all started around 7000 years ago and was a result of humans ditching their nomadic lifestyles to become farmer and to cultivate crops; from this it has been argued that a want for beer helped to domesticate mankind, allowing us to develop technology and build civilisation.
+It all started around 7000 years ago and was a result of humans ditching their nomadic lifestyles to become farmers and cultivate crops; from this it has been argued that a want for beer helped to domesticate mankind, allowing us to develop technology and build civilisation.
 From what we currently know this began in the part of the world called Mesopotamia, now known as Iran, and was discovered by the Babylonians and other civilizations that occupied that part of the world.
 This ‘discovery’ is not, to say, a definitive truth because beer, in a rudimentary form, has been evidenced in many other ancient civilizations around the world.
-Not only being made from barley but from almost any grains, including: wheat, oats, rye and corn.
+Not only being made from barley but from almost any grains, including wheat, oats, rye and corn.
 It seems that once man settled he went about experimenting with what was possible with the crops at hand.
-Interesting to note: it is indicated on an ancient clay tablet that the first brewers were more than likely women, because back then beer was considered a food.
-This is entirely the opposite of what is now being considered a male dominated trade.
+It is interesting to note that it is indicated on an ancient clay tablet that the first brewers were more than likely women, because back then beer was considered a food.
+This is entirely the opposite to what is now being considered a male-dominated trade.

 The final big turn in the story of beer came during this period but its significance was not fully recognised until 1857, with Louis Pasteur’s completed work on pasteurization.
 With the invention of the microscope in the 1700’s yeast was “discovered”, but it wasn’t until Pasteur released his work on fermentation that its part in the brewing process was fully explained and realised.
 Before this yeast wasn’t considered an ingredient in beer and beer was fermented by wild, airborne strains.
 Since then we have discovered lager yeast, or bottom fermenting yeast, (before then making lager was a sort of brew and hope system) and have isolated and cultured hundreds of different strains, which brewers can now select from and order online.
 Once yeast’s importance was realised and recognised it was readily and widely accepted and even added to the, then 250 year old, Reinheitsgebot Act (the German Purity Law).

-Since these discoveries and implementations the process of brewing has changed very little, however the industry has grown from old school, small-scale domestic production into a global industry dominated by major corporations.
-We’ve seen how this industry is beginning to change in our look at The Craft Beer Debate: Defining Craft Beer, but nowadays brewers are resistant to any changes in the brewing process because they do not wish to loose the tradition, flavours, colours and aromas already present in their successful brews.
+Since these discoveries and implementations the process of brewing has changed very little, however, the industry has grown from old-school, small-scale domestic production into a global industry dominated by major corporations.
+We’ve seen how this industry is beginning to change again in our look at The Craft Beer Debate: Defining Craft Beer, but nowadays brewers are resistant to any changes in the brewing process because they do not wish to lose the tradition, flavours, colours and aromas already present in their successful brews.